map-nerd-peter/covid19-linear-plot/README.md

   ![Quebec1](example_plots/Quebec_March_1_24_2020.png)

   __Quebec reported cases for March 25 - 31, 2020__ show exponent b value of  0.19 (this value is lower than the March 1-24 b value so it indicates flattening curve of infection rates), and population doubling time is 3.7 days.
-The doubling time of infections is slower during this time period.
+The doubling time of infections is also longer in this time period than the March 1-24 timer period.
 These values show that mitigation efforts (e.g. locking down of communities, encouraging social distancing, etc.) are working to reduce exponential growth of infections.

   NOTE: The fitted line in this plot looks "steeper" than the March 1-24 fitted line because this plot has fewer data points.
 In this case, the exponent b value and population doubling time value are better indicators of curve flattening than the graphical line representation.